-Unit members utilizing sabbatical leave for educational travel shall be required to submit a description of planned goals and objectives and how these goals and objectives enhance instruction within their discipline.
-Upon return, the unit member shall provide verification that the planned goals and objectives were completed.
+Bargaining unit members utilizing sabbatical leave for educational travel shall be required to submit a description of planned goals and objectives and how these goals and objectives enhance instruction within their discipline.
+Upon return, the bargaining unit member shall provide verification that the planned goals and objectives were completed.